An 8-Factor HJM Model For The Japanese Government Bond Yield Curve, 1974 To 2016: The Impact Of Negative Rates And Smoothing Issues

 Abstract

 This paper analyzes the number and the nature of factors driving the movements in the Japanese Government Bond yield curve from September 24, 1974 through December 30, 2016.
 The process of model implementation reveals a number of important insights for interest rate modeling generally.
 First, model validation of observed yields is important because those yields are the product of a third-party curve fitting process that may produce spurious indications of interest rate volatility.

 Second, quantitative measures of smoothness and international comparisons of smoothness provide a basis for measuring data quality.
 Third, we outline a process for incorporating insights from the Japanese experience with negative interest rates into term structure models with stochastic volatility in other countries.
 Finally, we illustrate the process for comparing stochastic volatility and affine models of the term structure.
 We conclude that stochastic volatility models have a superior fit to the history of yield movements in the Japanese Government Bond market.

-An 8 Factor Heath, Jarrow and Morton Model for the Japanese Government Bond Yield Curve, 1974 to 2016: The Impact of Negative Rates and Smoothing Issues
+An 8-Factor Heath, Jarrow and Morton Model for the Japanese Government Bond Yield Curve, 1974 to 2016: The Impact of Negative Rates and Smoothing Issues

 Government yield curves are a critical input to the risk management calculations of central banks, bank regulators, major banks, insurance firms, fund managers, pension funds, and endowments around the world.
-With the internationalization of fixed income investing, it is important to understand the dynamics of movements in yield curves world-wide, in addition to the major bond markets like those in Frankfurt, London, New York and Tokyo.
+With the internationalization of fixed income investing, it is important to understand the dynamics of movements in yield curves worldwide, in addition to the major bond markets like those in Frankfurt, London, New York and Tokyo.

 In this paper, we fit a multi-factor Heath, Jarrow and Morton model to daily data from the Japanese Government Bond market over the period from September 24, 1974 to December 30, 2016.
 The modeling process reveals a number of important implications for term structure modeling in other government bond markets.

-Section I discusses the origin and characteristics of the daily data base of Japanese Government Bond yields provided by the Ministry of Finance in Japan.
-Model validation on the raw data in the data base reveals a higher degree of variation in forward rates, even when fit on a "maximum smoothness" basis, than is typical of international markets.
+Section I discusses the origin and characteristics of the daily database of Japanese Government Bond yields provided by the Ministry of Finance in Japan.
+Model validation on the raw data in the database reveals a higher degree of variation in forward rates, even when fit on a "maximum smoothness" basis, than is typical of international markets.

 We quantify the differences in smoothness by defining a discrete model-independent measure of smoothness and comparing this measure for the Japanese and U.S. Treasury yield curves.
 We conclude that the underlying Japanese data includes spurious variation in forward rates due to the original yield curve smoothing methodology.
 We then limit the yield maturities used as inputs to the secondary smoothing process to those maturities consistent with "on the run" bond yields, yields of the most recently issued Japanese Government Bonds.

 We present videos comparing the original and revised data and present a comparison, also in video form, of the original Japanese forward rates and U.S. Treasury forward rates.
 We also compare the smoothness measures of Japanese and U.S. Treasury yield curves.
 We conclude that the revised Japanese data provides the best basis for fitting a multi-factor Heath, Jarrow and Morton model.

 Section II outlines the process for determining whether the interest rate volatility for the factors driving the Japanese yield curve is constant (an "affine" model) or stochastic, typically expressed as a function of the level of interest rates.
 We note the extensive experience, relative to other markets, with negative interest rates in the Japanese Government Bond market.
 We conclude that the Japanese market, like other markets studied (with the exception of Thailand), is consistent with the stochastic volatility specification.

 Section III describes the process of fitting five different Heath, Jarrow and Morton models to Japanese Government bond yield data: models with 1, 2, 3, 6 and 8 factors.
 Section IV concludes the paper.
 The Appendix illustrates a sample model validation process for widely used one factor term structure models using Japanese and U.S. data.

 I. Japanese Government Bond Data: Special Characteristics

 A multi-factor term structure model is the foundation for best practice asset and liability management, market risk, economic capital, interest rate risk in the banking book, stress-testing and the internal capital adequacy assessment process.
 The objective in this paper is to illustrate the derivation of a multi-factor Heath Jarrow and Morton model of the Japanese Government Bond yield curve.

 As a by-product, the analysis reveals common data problems associated with yield curve histories and requires a standard methodology for quantification and resolution of those problems.
 Previous implementations of multi-factor Heath, Jarrow and Morton models have covered the following bond market sectors:

 - Australia Commonwealth Government Securities